circleofcircles/circleofcircles/Basic_agenda.md

 - Learning from mistakes, thinking and adapting.
 - Exploring through dialectics (overcomming resistance).
 Dialectics with other perspectives, states of mind and reality.

-### Main practice fundamentals
+# Main practice

+## Fundamentals

-* Daily practice.
+- Daily practice.
-* Long range goal setting.
+- Long range goal setting.
-* Learning from mistakes and adapting.
+- Learning from mistakes and adapting.
-* On the fly practicing.
+- On the fly practicing.
-* Dialectics.
+- Dialectics.

 #### Daily practice.
 * Meditation (14 steps practice)